tyleha/beneathdata/content/5 - Love and Taxes.md

 Every dollar between $20 and $30 gets taxed at 30% (so $3)
 ```

 If I made $30 in income, I will get taxed $1 + $2 + $3, or $6.[ref]Something that bugs me - people say "I got a raise, now I'm in the 25% bracket which sucks".
-That misses the point - just the fraction of your income over that bracket get taxed at that rate.
+That misses the point - just the fraction of your income over that bracket gets taxed at that rate.
 In our simplified example, my tax rate isn't the full 30% rate - only the last $10 I make gets taxed that way.
-Instead, my actual tax rate is $6/$30 or 20%.[/ref] But of course, those aren't the real cutoffs - the 2017 Federal Tax Bracket is as follows:
+Instead, my actual tax rate is $6 / $30 or 20%.[/ref] But of course, those aren't the real cutoffs - the 2017 Federal Tax Bracket is as follows:

 <table class="table">
     <thead>